QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/md-files/solution-architecture.md

 ![Monthly Cost](../../resources/images/sol-arch/cost.png)

 >Note!
-Starting December 21, 2018, you will be able to associate a Cognitive Services resource with an Azure Search skillset.
+Starting December 21, 2018, you will be able to associate a Cognitive Services resource with an Azure Cognitive Search skillset.
 This will allow us to start charging for skillset execution.
 On this date, we will also begin charging for image extraction as part of the document-cracking stage.
 Text extraction from documents will continue to be offered at no additional cost.
 The execution of built-in skills will be charged at the existing [Cognitive Services pay-as-you go price](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/).
-Image extraction pricing will be charged at preview pricing, and is described on the [Azure Search pricing page](https://azure.microsoft.com/en-us/pricing/details/search/).
+Image extraction pricing will be charged at preview pricing, and is described on the [Azure Cognitive Search pricing page](https://azure.microsoft.com/en-us/pricing/details/search/).
 About images: You pay for the images extracted/normalized (even if it is a pdf), and then pay for any built-in skills you call (including OCR).
 [This](https://docs.microsoft.com/en-us/azure/search/cognitive-search-attach-cognitive-services#example-estimating-the-cost-of-document-cracking-and-enrichment) is an example of how that may work.

 ## Information Delivery - A Bot as User Interface

-Microsoft Azure Search provides an API for web or mobile applications, creating great search experiences for users.
-Another type of application that can benefit from Azure Search is a Bot, a trending technology from Microsoft.
+Microsoft Azure Cognitive Search provides an API for web or mobile applications, creating great search experiences for users.
+Another type of application that can benefit from Azure Cognitive Search is a Bot, a trending technology from Microsoft.

-Although this is not a training on bots, you will learn how to integrate one with the  [Azure Search Rest API](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api).
+Although this is not a training on bots, you will learn how to integrate one with the  [Azure Cognitive Search Rest API](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api).
 This Bot will be as simple as possible, running locally with the [Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator).

 This [gif](../../resources/images/lab-bot/retrieving-cognitive-attrributes.gif) has the expected finished solution, but with a different dataset.
 Now you have idea of what we will be created by the end of the training.

-The Microsoft Learn AI Team has a 2 day [Computer Vision Bot Bootcamp](https://github.com/Azure/LearnAI-Bootcamp) that shows you how to create an intelligent bot using Azure Search, CosmosDB and Cognitive Services.
+The Microsoft Learn AI Team has a 2 day [Computer Vision Bot Bootcamp](https://github.com/Azure/LearnAI-Bootcamp) that shows you how to create an intelligent bot using Azure Cognitive Search, CosmosDB and Cognitive Services.

 ## Lab Tools for APIs